Baryon Asymmetry from the Generalized Uncertainty Principle: Conclusion

 The baryon asymmetry produced in the radiation-dominated era of the Universe can be explained, if there is a mechanism satisfying the three Sakharov conditions.
 In this paper, it has been shown that this mechanism can indeed be achieved within the context of a GUP model under consideration.
 The CP symmetry is broken by the coupling between the derivative of the Ricci scalar and the baryon current, as seen in Eq. (\ref{intterm}).
 Considering interactions which break the baryon number $B$ (GUT interactions, for example see Ref. \cite{KT}) the thermal equilibrium is broken by GUP.
 Therefore, through this mechanism, all three Sakharov conditions are satisfied.

-It was shown that GUP modifies the apparent horizon area, which in turn modifies the entropy of the observable Universe.
+It was shown that GUP modifies the apparent horizon area, which in turn modifies the Bekenstein-Hawking entropy of the observable Universe.
 Then the first law of thermodynamics and the continuity equation provide the GUP-modified Friedmann equations which break thermal equilibrium.
 From the broken thermal equilibrium one obtains a non-vanishing time derivative of the Ricci scalar, which in turn produces a non-vanishing baryon asymmetry in the early Universe.
 It may be noted that the GUP-modified Friedmann Eqs.(\ref{emfe1}) and (\ref{emfe2}) are exact.
 These GUP-modified equations can be applied to other cosmological problems as well.

 Using the above, it was possible to obtain strict bounds on the dimensionless GUP parameters, as seen at the end of section \ref{se4}.
-This sets the QG length scale between $1.53\times10^{-31}\,\mathrm{m}\lesssim\ell_{QG}\lesssim4.76\times10^{-31}\,\mathrm{m}$, with the exact range to depend on the version of GUP being under study, e.g. linear vs. quadratic.
+This sets the QG length scale between $1.21\times10^{-31}\,\mathrm{m}\lesssim\ell_{QG}\lesssim4.76\times10^{-31}\,\mathrm{m}$, with the exact range to depend on the version of GUP being under study, e.g. linear vs. quadratic.
 The above range is one of the most stringent that has been obtained so far and it is hoped that experiments and observations in the near future may be able to detect such a scale.
+It is satisfying to note that the obtained values for the quadratic GUP parameter $\beta_0$ are close to the upper and lower bounds on the parameter found in a recent work by one of the current authors and his collaborators \cite{Nenmeli:2021orl}.

-Finally it should be mentioned that a negative value of the GUP parameter, i.e., $\beta<0$, could arise in non-trivial structures of the space-time, such as the discreteness of space \cite{JKS,KMM,vilasi}.
+Finally it should be mentioned that a negative value of the GUP parameter, i.e., $\beta<0$, could arise in non-trivial structures of the space-time, such as the discreteness of space \cite{Buoninfante:2019fwr,JKS,Nenmeli:2021orl,KMM,vilasi,Vagenas:2017fwa,Aghababaei:2021gxe}.
 A similar result follows also in the context of the crystal lattice \cite{JKS}.
 This could suggest that, at the level of Planck scale, the space-time could have a lattice or granular structure \cite{Ali:2009zq,Das:2010zf,Das:2020ujn,Deb:2016psq}.